oreqizer/haskell-notes/06typeclasses.md

     truthy :: a -> Bool
 ```

 This defines the function `truthy` for us.
-Now, we have to make some common types and `instance` of the typeclass:
+Now, we have to make some common types an `instance` of the typeclass:

 ```Haskell
 instance Truthy Int where